olizilla/digital-public-infra-map/README.md

 # 🗺️ Digital Public Infrastructure Map

 Tracking the state of national-scale digital infrastructure around the world.

 <img width="1468" alt="screenshot of the ui. it's got a map of the world showing which regions are running digital public infrastructure projects." src="https://github.com/user-attachments/assets/7398f03d-dd4b-4330-ae6a-265e21254f58" />

 ## Getting started

+**Editors:** You can edit the site via [Pages CMS](https://pagescms.org/).

-To build this website on your computer:
+**The bold and the curious:** You can build this website on your computer:

 - Install [node.js](https://nodejs.org)
 - Download the code by cloning this repo